eakurdyukov/telegram_avatar/README.md

-# telegram_avatar
+# telegram_avatar_weather
-draw moscow air temperature on telegram avatar
+displays the air temperature of your location on the telegram avatar.